ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 This document describes the objectives and explicit functional requirements of MOSIP.
 It also gives an overview of architecturally significant features, APIs and standards followed in MOSIP.
 Lastly, it provides necessary information on implementation, customization and set up.

 ## 2. FUNCTIONAL OVERVIEW[**[↑]**](#table-of-contents)
-This section gives a functional overview of the platform, driven by the key functional modules listed below.
 Further details are available on each modules under [Requirement Specifications](#4-requirement-specifications)
 ### 2.1 Pre-Registration

 Pre-registration is the web channel of the MOSIP.
 This module enables a user to: